Toya Johnson: Personal life

 age of 14.
 Lil Wayne was already signed to Cash Money Records as a burgeoning rapper.
 He ultimately chose to fully pursue his rap career with Cash Money Records in order to support his child.
 When she was 15 and Lil Wayne was 16, Johnson gave birth to their daughter, Reginae Carter on November 29, 1998.
 Years later, upon Lil Wayne achieving stardom, they were married on February 14, 2004.
 In January 2006, however, after almost two years of marriage, the couple separated, citing her inability to cope with his lifestyle, most specifically his career keeping him away from home for long periods of time.
 Despite being divorced, the two have remained good friends and continued to raise their daughter together.

 On June 18, 2011, Johnson and Memphitz were married in Atlanta.
 The wedding guest list included rapper Rasheeda, Tameka Harris, Kandi Burruss, Nivea, Lauren London, Monica Brown, and Tamar Braxton.
+Kelly Price and Lloyd sang at the wedding.
 In February 2015, Johnson confirmed that she and Wright had separated after almost four years of marriage.

 On July 31, 2016, Johnson's brothers Josh and Rudy were shot in New Orleans while inside of their car.

-On February 8, 2018, Johnson gave birth to baby girl, Reign, with her now husband, Robert" Red" Rushing.
-Johnson and Rushing married on October 15, 2022 in Cabo San Lucas.
+On February 8, 2018, Johnson gave birth to baby girl, Reign, with her now husband, Robert "Red" Rushing.
+Johnson and Rushing married on October 15, 2022, in Cabo San Lucas.